 - What is the role of a school police officer?

+As cases of bullying, trespassing, and violence have increased dramatically in recent years, the concern has grown tremendously.
 In this article, we’ll provide practical answers to these questions and present an overview of the laws that govern school safety.

 Are security cameras allowed in schools?